karttur/reprap/_posts/2019/2019-12-11-reprap-blender-python-3d-render.markdown

 ## Introduction

 I use <span class='app'>Blender</span> for creating 3D models that can later be printed as objects.
 The 3D models can be created interactively using the <span class='app'>Blender</span> GUI, but I create most of my objects using Python scripting for controlling <span class='app'>Blender</span>.
-The two next posts introduces [interactive modeling](../reprap-blender-rudder-part1) and [modeling using python scripting](../reprap-blender-rudder-part2).
+The posts on Design a kayak rudder [part 1](../../blender-gui/reprap-blender-rudder-part1/) and [part 2](.../../blender-gui/reprap-blender-rudder-part2) cover how to interactively create 3D printing models in <span class='app'>Blender</span> GUI.
 This post covers the setup of <span class='app'>Blender</span> for python scripting.

 ## Prerequisites

-You need to install a version of <span class='app'>Blender</span> that can be used for Python scripting, detailed in the [previous](../reprap-software/) post.
+You need to install a version of <span class='app'>Blender</span> that can be used for Python scripting, detailed in the post on [Reprap software setup](../reprap-software/).

 ## Blender